Syntax404-coder/Syntax404-coder/README.md

 **`He's all right.
 He's a good fella.
 He's one of us`**

 Hi there!
 I'm currently a junior Computer Science student.
-My areas of interest span across Cybersecurity and Artificial Intelligence, where I'm constantly learning and exploring new ways to innovate and create secure, intelligent systems.
+My areas of interest span across Cybersecurity and Artificial Intelligence.

 ### 📌 Technologies & Tools I Use